Cooperative Maximum Likelihood Target Position Estimation for MIMO-ISAC Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} emergence of \ac{ISAC} as a paradigm for future mobile networks has opened new possibilities for joint environmental sensing and communication.
-In this context, cooperative multi-BS strategies are gaining traction for enhancing object localization and tracking capabilities \cite{CoopISAC:M24}.
-Recent studies have focused on cooperative \ac{ISAC} system, particularly in \ac{BS} selection and resource optimization \cite{Xu_CoopSensing:C23, Wei_symbolLevel_coopISAC:J24, Gao_CoopISAC:J23, Chen2024jointnodeselectionresource, MengMasouros:C24}.
-For instance, \cite{Xu_CoopSensing:C23} proposes a \ac{BS} selection method and assesses cooperative localization against theoretical bounds.
-In \cite{Wei_symbolLevel_coopISAC:J24}, symbol-level fusion of \ac{OFDM} echo signals acquired from different \acp{BS} enables effective cooperative distance and velocity estimation.
-A Pareto optimization framework is introduced in \cite{Gao_CoopISAC:J23} to evaluate the trade-off between the sum rate of multiple communication users and the positioning error bound of radar targets in \ac{ISAC} systems.
+\IEEEPARstart{T}{he} marriage of \ac{ISAC} and mobile networks unlocks sensing capabilities not yet available, while also facilitating cooperative multi-\acp{BS} strategies that have proven effective for improved localization and tracking \cite{CoopISAC:M24}.
+Recent studies have examined \ac{BS} selection and resource allocation in cooperative \ac{ISAC} systems \cite{Xu_CoopSensing:C23, Wei_symbolLevel_coopISAC:J24, Gao_CoopISAC:J23, Chen2024jointnodeselectionresource, MengMasouros:C24}, yet tracking high-speed targets (e.g., autonomous vehicles) remains challenging under severe Doppler effects and rapidly changing environments.
+Among candidate waveforms, \ac{OTFS} modulation is robust to Doppler shifts and maps time-varying channels to the delay-Doppler domain, making it well-suited for \ac{ISAC} \cite{Gaudio2020}.
+Fully exploiting these advantages requires processing frameworks that leverage the spatial diversity inherent in cooperative multi-\acp{BS} systems.
+However, a key challenge persists in deriving a closed-form expression for cooperative \ac{ML} target position estimation from jointly processed signals at multiple \acp{BS}.

-Despite the growing interest in collaborative sensing, a gap remains in deriving a closed-form expression for cooperative \ac{ML} target position estimation based on the joint processing of signals received at different \ac{BS}.
-To address this, we propose a cooperative \ac{ISAC} system utilizing \ac{OTFS} modulation with multiple monostatic \ac{MIMO} \acp{BS}.
-Specifically, we present a general \ac{ML} framework for target position estimation, wherein signals from each \ac{BS} are processed at a fusion center, and the target position is estimated relative to a common reference system.
-Additionally, we derive the cooperative \ac{PEB} for the networked \ac{OTFS}-based system, which serves as a theoretical lower bound for positioning accuracy.
-Through numerical simulations, we demonstrate that \ac{BS} cooperation, based on \ac{ML} estimation, significantly improves localization accuracy—often achieving multi-fold improvements compared to single \ac{BS} configurations—and validate the \ac{ML} estimation against the \ac{PEB}.
+To address this, we propose an \ac{OTFS}-based cooperative \ac{ISAC} system with multiple monostatic \ac{MIMO} \acp{BS} and a general \ac{ML} framework for target position estimation.
+Specifically, in the proposed framework, signals from each \ac{BS} are processed at a fusion center to estimate the target position relative to a common reference system.
+Additionally, we derive the \ac{CRLB} for position estimation in the proposed cooperative system, whose square root, the \ac{PEB}, provides a theoretical lower bound on accuracy.
+Numerical results demonstrate that \ac{BS} cooperation based on \ac{ML} estimation significantly improves localization accuracy—often achieving multi-fold improvements compared to single \ac{BS} configurations—and validate the \ac{ML} estimation against the \ac{PEB}.